Role of Saliva in Digestion: Why It Matters for Gut Health

 Saliva contains substances that help control bacteria in the mouth.

-Why Saliva Is Important for Digestion — The Importance of Saliva in Digestion
+Why Saliva Is Important for Digestion

-• Enhances taste and appetite
+• It enhances taste and appetite by dissolving food molecules.

 What Happens When Saliva Production Is Low?